-Sometimes, when we are taking portraits, especially candid wedding shots, we are more focused on the emotion of the person sitting in front of us, rather than our camera settings, lighting, etc. We get caught up in the moment and when we get home, the image we upload doesn’t have quite the right feeling that we were hoping for.
+Sometimes, when we are taking portraits, especially candid wedding shots, we are more focused on the emotion of the person sitting in front of us, rather than our camera settings, lighting, etc. We get caught up in the moment and when we get home, the image or photo we upload doesn’t have quite the right feeling that we were hoping for.

-Here are several easy steps to know how to whiten teeth in Adobe Lightroom classic or photoshop, editing portraits and touching up faces in Lightroom to get stunning, lively images.
+Here are several easy steps to know how to whiten teeth in Adobe Lightroom classic or photoshop, editing portraits and touching up faces in Lightroom presets to get stunning, lively images.
 The goal is to show you some easy ways to make your photos pop and give some personality back to your subject!
 And each step explained can be applied to almost any portrait you take!
 And if you want to know more, just click here.

 Increasing shadows by +70 points ensure that we’re not losing key details in the darker areas of the image, like his beard.